SimisRnD/simis-cms/README.md

 Download the .war and follow your choice of deployment options.

 To log into a new site, add "/login" to the URL.
+Later, turn on the login setting to reveal a login button for your website.

 ## Deployment Options